brewst001/domains/README.md

 sudo apt install unbound

-Important: Download the current root hints file (the list of primary root servers which are serving the domain "." - the root domain).
+#Important: Download the current root hints file (the list of primary root servers which are serving the domain "." - the root domain).
 Update it roughly every six months.
 Note that this file changes infrequently.

 wget -O root.hints https://www.internic.net/domain/named.root

 sudo mv root.hints /var/lib/unbound/

-Configure unbound¶
+Configure unbound

-Highlights:
+#Highlights:

 Listen only for queries from the local Pi-hole installation (on port 5353) Listen for both UDP and TCP requests
-Verify DNSSEC signatures, discarding BOGUS domains Apply a few security and privacy tricks /etc/unbound/unbound.conf.d/pi-hole.conf:
+Verify DNSSEC signatures, discarding BOGUS domains Apply a few security and privacy tricks

+This next section has you edit the file loacted at: /etc/unbound/unbound.conf.d/pi-hole.conf

 server: